 The public is encouraged to participate with the Board and staff in the Budget preparation process.
 The budget is developed openly through a series of Board of Commissioner workshops and public hearings.
 Please take a look at our Budget Calendar for general information on the timing of the budget process.

-“The District’s Finance Director, Ken Andrews, and the rest of our team are to be recognized for their hard work in preparing an award winning CAFR year after year.”
+“The District’s Finance Director/Treasurer, Ken Andrews, and the rest of our team are to be recognized for their hard work in preparing an award winning CAFR year after year.”

 The Comprehensive Annual Financial Report (CAFR) is developed to provide meaningful financial information to legislative bodies, creditors, investors, community partners and customers interested in the District’s financial position at fiscal year-end.
 The CAFR, in addition to the financial statements, provides information pertaining to the District’s activities through the year and upcoming events, to provide readers with a broader overview of financial impacts than the financial statements alone provide.
 1 .
 By nature of the District’s activities, sewer service, it operates as a proprietary government and reports all activity within a proprietary fund on the financial statements.